This post may contain affiliate links. Please read our disclosure policy.

 Recipe Notes

 - Cooking the pasta: I can’t stress enough that you need to follow good pasta prep techniques.
 You don’t want to end up with pasta mush at the end of the bake.
-Boil just to al dente and no rinsing!
-Check out this article, from Smithsonian magazine, on more pasta cooking info.
+Boil just to al dente, and no rinsing!
+Check out this article from Smithsonian magazine for more pasta cooking info.

 - Frozen Meatballs Instead: No time to make meatballs?
 No worries!
 Frozen cocktail meatballs are a great shortcut for this recipe.